 About the author

-Alix is a Solicitor in the Medical Negligence and Serious Injury team.
+Spencer is a Senior Associate in the Medical Negligence and Serious Injury team.